cardinalblue/ardis/README.md

 # Ardis

 Ardis is a simple library that allows you to leverage the NoSQL [Redis](http://redis.io/) store to index, group, rank or associate traditional `ActiveRecord` objects.
-Internally, Ardis *only* stores the `id`s of the `ActiveRecord` objects in Redis datastructures, but provides an `ActivRecord` association-like interface.
+Internally, Ardis *only* stores the `id`s of the `ActiveRecord` objects in Redis data structures, but provides an `ActivRecord` association-like interface.

 ## Installation